Hierarchy of percolation patterns in a kinetic replication model: Introduction

 Percolation is an example of phase transition involving nonlocal order which probes connectivity of a system \cite{Stauffer:1992}.
 The evolution of many kinetic models (kinetic contact process with parallel update, probabilistic cellular automata, PCA) in $1+1$ (space-time) dimensions results in 2D directed percolative landscapes.
 The applications of such models range from statistical physics, critical phenomena, condensed matter to biology, ecology, quantitative finance or network theory \cite{Hinrichsen:2000,Hinrichsen:2006,Grassberger:2015,Newman:2010,Barabasi:2016,Wetterich:2021,Stepinski:2023}.

-It has been shown \cite{Chitov:2015,Chitov:2016} that the active (percolating) phases of several $(1+1)$ kinetic processes and some other 2D models of percolation possess numerous hidden geometric orders characterized by distinct order parameters (percolative patterns/backbones), emerging at specific critical points of continuous phase transitions.
-The order parameters are the capacities of corresponding backbones spanning through whole system in the time direction (or, equivalently, the density of the connected active sites in the stable state of directed processes).
-These transitions belong to the directed percolation (DP) universality class, and they are confirmed unambiguously \cite{Chitov:2016} even for the well-known DP and contact process models which have been studied for about five decades or so \cite{Hinrichsen:2000,Hinrichsen:2006}.
+It has been shown \cite{Chitov:2015,Chitov:2016} that the active (percolating) phases of several $(1+1)$ kinetic processes and some other 2D models of percolation possess numerous hidden geometric orders characterized by distinct order parameters (percolative patterns), emerging at specific critical points of continuous phase transitions.
+The order parameters are the capacities of corresponding percolating clusters spanning through whole system in the time direction (or, equivalently, the density of the connected active sites in the stable state of directed processes).
+These transitions belong to the directed percolation (DP) universality class, and they are confirmed unambiguously \cite{Chitov:2016} even for the well-known DP and contact process models which have been studied for about six decades or so \cite{Hinrichsen:2000,Hinrichsen:2006}.
+To the best of our knowledge, such cascades of transitions with different patterns within the percolating phase have not been reported in the literature, other than \cite{Chitov:2015,Chitov:2016}.
+More qualitatively on the results \cite{Chitov:2015,Chitov:2016}: the raw 2D data generated by the probabilistic models reveal distinct types of modularity (patterns) in different regions of the parametric space \textit{within} the active (percolating) phases of those models.
+(See, e.g., left panels in Figs.~\ref{fig:dipole_pattern_example},\ref{fig:quadrupole_pattern_example},\ref{fig:PL_pattern_example}.)
+It is possible to detect distinct percolative order parameters probing those patterns, on the top of the conventional order parameter related to a simply connected cluster of the system's size.
+Detection of the hidden percolative patterns bears quite close analogy with the search for modules (communities) in networks (graphs) which are by the construction connected (they have a giant component) \cite{Fortunato:2010}.

-The multitude of conceivable percolation patterns (phases) implies the existence of (infinite) cascades of geometric transitions in the parametric space.
-Moreover, the hierarchical structure (tower of percolation patterns) is a generic feature of percolating phase, and it should be looked for in other models of statistical mechanics and kinetics.
+The multitude of conceivable percolation patterns implies the existence of infinite cascades of geometric transitions in the parametric space.
+Moreover, the hierarchical structure (tower of percolation patterns) appears to be a generic feature of percolating phase, and it should be looked for in other models of statistical mechanics and kinetics.
 This is a very important conclusion for the whole theory of percolation.
 More broadly, such hierarchy should exist in a generic distributed system/network and can be used to quantify its connectedness.
 This hypothesis has vast implications for different fields, and in particular for networks.